53 Notable alumni of

 -

-Oscar Brown Jr. was an American singer, songwriter, playwright, poet, civil rights activist, and actor.
+Oscar Brown Jr. was an American singer, songwriter, playwright, poet, actor, and civil rights activist (Brown was African-American).
+Brown discovered The Jackson 5.
 Aside from his career, Brown ran unsuccessfully for office in both the Illinois state legislature and the U.S. Congress.
 Brown wrote many songs (125 have been published), 12 albums, and more than a dozen musical plays.

 -